Posted by: Dave Raffo

 Actifio CEO and founder Ash Ashutosh says the recent EMC reorganization shows the storage giant is coming around to his startup’s way of approaching data management.

 Ashutosh is not talking about EMC’s combining of its VMAX and VNX teams into an Enterprise Storage Division.
-He is referring to the other move EMC made at the same time, adding its Vplex and Recoverpoint teams to the backup product teams in a new Data Protection and Availability Group that replaces the Backup and Recovery Systems division.
-Specifically, he is talking about several mentions EMC data protection people have made recently about copy management.
+He is referring to the other move EMC made at the same time — it added its Vplex and RecoverPoint teams to the backup product teams.
+That move formed a new Data Protection and Availability Group that replaces the Backup and Recovery Systems division.
+Specifically, Ashutosh is talking about several mentions EMC data protection people have made recently about copy management.

 Actifio has been calling its technology data copy management since 2010.
 Its software creates virtual copies of data so it can be placed in any location and used for multiple purposes.
 So Ashutosh is flattered that EMC now uses the term.
 About nine minutes into this video, EMC data protection CTO Steven Manley talks about using copies of data for more than just data protection.
 “These copies are available for more than just sitting there waiting for something to go wrong,” he said.